Platform Economics: Why 64% Margins Change Everything in Consulting

 The Margin Problem Nobody Talks About

 The math is simple and punishing.
 A traditional consulting engagement begins with scoping, moves to staffing (typically 2–4 junior consultants plus a partner), and proceeds through weeks of primary research, synthesis, and deliverable creation.
 Utilization rates drive revenue.
 Overhead — recruiting, training, bench time, turnover — erodes it.
-What remains is 7.6 cents on every dollar.
+When utilization slides into the high-60s, net margin compresses into single digits (SPI Research, 2025).

 This is not a consulting problem.
 It is an architecture problem.
 And architecture problems require architectural solutions.